aedmark/Oopis-OS-DEV/docs/README.md

 - `scripts/commands/*.js`: Self-contained modules for each individual command.
 - `fs_manager.js`: The gatekeeper for all Virtual File System operations and permission checks.
 - `user_manager.js`: Handles all logic for users, groups, and authentication.
+- `error_handler.js`: The central module for creating standardized success and error objects.

 To add a new command, simply create a new file in `/scripts/commands/`, define the command's contract and logic using the standard pattern.
 The command will be loaded dynamically on first use.